brown-studios/minuet/hardware/minuet/v3/design-and-errata.md

 Here are some suggested applications:

-- Attach a magnet to your vent fan insulating cover and a normally-open reed switch connected to the `LOCK` port somewhere in the fan trim ring or ceiling to inhibit operation while the insulating cover is installed.
+- Attach a magnet to your insulated vent cover and a normally-open reed switch connected to the `LOCK` port somewhere in the fan trim ring or ceiling to inhibit operation while the insulated vent cover is installed.
 - Connect a relay or optocoupler to inhibit operation of the fan while the engine is running.
-- Refer to the [user guide](../../../docs/setup-guide.md) for details.

 Pin 1 is ground.
 Pin 2 is a digital input with a pull-up to 3.3 V.  The safety lock engages when pin 2 is low (tied to ground) and disengages when pin 2 is floating.